-Rice Kheer is a popular rice pudding dessert made in most Indian and Pakistani homes.
-The beauty of Kheer is that it just requires a few basic pantry staples such as rice, milk and sugar and some dry fruits, yet it tastes so rich and delicious.
+Kheer (Chawal ki Kheer) is a popular rice pudding dessert made in most Indian and Pakistani homes.
+The beauty of this dessert is that it just requires a few basic pantry staples such as rice, milk and sugar and some dry fruits, yet it tastes so rich and delicious.
 It's perfect for festivities such as Eid and Diwali.
 While it is traditionally slow cooked for hours on low heat, I've discovered a shortcut method to make it in about an hour or so, without having to compromise on the flavor!

 Rice Kheer is an Indian rice pudding, that’s made with milk, rice, cardamom, sugar and nuts.